 Virtual reality is a concept that has not yet been dealt with in this discussion, but is strongly related to the original concept of a Holodeck from Star Trek.
 Virtual reality usually refers to technology that is used to submerge a person fully in a virtual environment.
-Mostly this is limited to visual experiences, such as head mounted displays or stereoscopic displays (which create a 3D illusion), but there are also numerous environments that provide other sensory information, such as sound or haptic feedback.
-Figure 4.6 shows one of the more impressive examples of virtual reality technology.
-An interesting discussion of how current and nearfuture technology might be used to provide the different kinds of sensory feedback present in the Star Trek Holodecks has been written by Rhodes [35].
+Mostly this is limited to visual experiences, such as special goggles <example/figure> that display a virtual game world, but there are also numerous environments that provide other sensory information, such as sound or haptic feedback.
+Figure ... shows a number of interesting examples of virtual reality technology.
+An interesting discussion of how current and near-future technology might be used to provide the different kinds of sensory feedback present in the Star Treck Holodecks has been written by Rhodes [...].